jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (6) The determination may provide for the extension, limitation, variation, cancellation, or revocation of an earlier determination.
 (7) A person affected by a determination made under this section may dispute or challenge the determination under Parts 4A and 8A.
 (8) Within 30 days of issuing a determination under subsection (1), the Commissioner must give notice of the determination to the person or group who requested the determination.
-(9) Within 30 days of issuing a determination under subsection (1) that is expressed to apply to a class of persons, the Commissioner must publish a notice in the Gazette that—
+(9) Within 30 days of issuing a determination under subsection (1) that is expressed to apply to a class of persons, the Commissioner must publish a notice in a publication chosen by the Commissioner that—
   (a) gives notice that the determination has been issued; and (b) states where copies of the determination can be obtained.